ckswilliams/modOpenREM/README.rst

 OpenREM is a Django app to extract, store and export Radiation Exposure Monitoring related information, primarily from DICOM files.

-This is release 0.7.4 containing a few essential fixes.
-Please review the `release notes <http://docs.openrem.org/en/0.7.4/release-0.7.4.html>`_ for details.
+This is release 0.8.0b1 containing functionality enhancements, speed improvements and bug fixes.
+Please review the `release notes <http://docs.openrem.org/en/0.8.0b1/release-0.8.0.html>`_ for details.

 Full documentation can be found on Read the Docs: http://docs.openrem.org/, and a demo site can be seen at http://demo.openrem.org; username `demo` password `demo`

-For upgrades, please review the `version release notes <http://docs.openrem.org/en/0.7.4/release-0.7.4.html>`_.
-For fresh installs, please review the `install docs <http://docs.openrem.org/en/0.7.4/install.html>`_.
+For upgrades, please review the `version release notes <http://docs.openrem.org/en/0.8.0b1/release-0.8.0.html>`_.
+For fresh installs, please review the `install docs <http://docs.openrem.org/en/0.8.0b1/installation.html>`_.

 Contribution of code, ideas, bug reports documentation is all welcome.
 Please feel free to fork the repository and send me pull requests.
 See